silveycat/bayes-factor/README.md

 The repository also includes, in the folder 'case_study_data', the data from the case study reported in the paper, and in the folder 'output', pre-generated .csv files containing the results from the simulations reported in the paper.

+Finally, BF_paper.Rmd and BF_paper_supp_mat.Rmd are the Rmd files for generating the paper and supplementary materials.

 ## Running the scripts
-Please note that since comp_sim involves running 320 brms models, it takes a long time to run (several days on a new MacBook Air).
+Please note that since comp_sim involves running 320 brms models, it takes a long time to run (several days on a MacBook Air).

 ## Citation
 > Silvey, C., Dienes, Z., & Wonnacott, E. (2021, December 3).
 Bayes factors for mixed-effects models.
 Retrieved from psyarxiv.com/m4hju